Type-B Goldstone modes and a logarithmic spiral in the staggered $\rm SU(4)$ ferromagnetic spin-orbital model

-An extensive investigation has been carried out for the staggered ${\rm SU}(4)$ ferromagnetic spin-orbital model.
-As demonstrated, the highly degenerate ground states, arising from the SSB pattern ${\rm SU(4)} \rightarrow {\rm U(1)} \times {\rm U(1)} \times {\rm U(1)}$, with three type-B GMs, are scale-invariant, thus reflecting an abstract fractal underlying the ground state subspace, with the fractal dimension $d_f = N_B =3$ being identified with the number of type-B GMs.
-The entanglement entropy has been shown to exhibit a universal finite system-size scaling behavior -- a finite system-size counterpart of the statement that the entanglement entropy scales logarithmically with the block size in the thermodynamic limit.
-As a consequence, the model offers a further counter-example to the speculation that scale invariance implies conformal invariance~\cite{polyakov}.
+The entanglement entropy of a sequence of orthonormal basis states for the irreducible representation space of the symmetry group has been shown to exhibit a universal finite system-size scaling behavior -- a finite system-size counterpart of the statement that the entanglement entropy follows a logarithmical relation with the block size in the thermodynamic limit.
+As a consequence, the model serves as a counter-example to the widely discussed speculation that scale invariance implies conformal invariance~\cite{polyakov}.

-In addition, the ground state degeneracies have been identified to be the two Fibonacci-Lucas sequences, with their asymptotic forms being a logarithmic spiral -- a familiar self-similar geometric object, when the system size is large enough.
+In addition, the ground state degeneracies have been identified to be the two Fibonacci-Lucas sequences, with their asymptotic forms being a logarithmic spiral when the system size is large enough.
 This in turn implies that the residual entropy is non-zero, and given exactly by $S_{\!r} = -2 \ln R $, where $R=(\! \sqrt{6}-\!\sqrt{2})/2$.